mwsohn/Labels.jl/README.md

 2 = Overweight (25 - 29.9)\
 3 = Obese (≥ 30)

-The Value Dictionary is therefore a collection of value descriptions saved as a metadata object.
+The Value Dictionary is therefore a collection of "value labels" saved as a metadata object.
 These value descriptions are linked to each column using a value label.
 A value label should be a Symbol and saved as a colmetadata object.